 Dida Academy is a self-directed learning center.
 At Dida, students aged 11-18 explore their interests, direct their own learning, and turn ideas into reality.
 In contrast to conventional schools, where students are extrinsically motivated by tests and grades, Dida fosters deep and meaningful learning by giving students agency over what and how they learn.
 Our facilitators support students through mentorship, project planning, workshops, and field trips.
 We operate 5 days a week from 9am to 2:45pm in alignment with the public school calendar at our dynamic learning space in Park Slope, Brooklyn.

-Learn more about the specifics of our program for middle and high school students age 11-18.
+Learn more about the specifics of our program for students aged 11-18.

 Dida Academy is in session Monday-Friday from 9am-2:45pm.
-On Tuesday, Thursday, and Friday, we are on site at our location in Park Slope, Brooklyn (823 President Street).
-We take advantage of our location within New York City for off site learning explorations two days per week (Monday and Wednesday).
+On Monday, Tuesday, Thursday, and Friday, we are on site at our location in Park Slope, Brooklyn (823 President Street).
+We take advantage of our location within New York City for off site learning explorations on Wednesdays.

 Tuesdays: on site at Dida